tno-ssi-lab/standardisation-overview/mscvLeuken-overview.md

 <br></br>

 This standard formalizes the protocol for presentation exchange by specifying the following three messages in the protocol:
-- Prover $\rightarrow$ verifier: propose what the presentation would look like.
+- Prover &rarr; verifier: propose what the presentation would look like.
-- Verifier $\rightarrow$ prover: request a presentation.
+- Verifier &rarr; prover: request a presentation.
-- Prover $\rightarrow$ verifier: provide the presentation.
+- Prover &rarr; verifier: provide the presentation.

 ##### OpenID Connect for Verifiable Presentations {#-oidc4vp-}